The Durham LLB

 |Download||Download as a PDF|

 The LLB degree is a highly flexible three-year, full-time course.
 There are approximately 300 students on each year of the LLB.
-While providing a solid grounding in the main areas of English law, and the skills required in legal research and practice, it also allows for individual specialisation through a variety of optional modules offered by the School and other departments in the University.
+While providing a solid grounding in the main areas of English and Welsh law, it also allows for individual specialisation through a variety of optional modules offered by the School and other departments in the University.

 The degree course provides the opportunity to obtain a Qualifying Law Degree as recognised by the Solicitors Regulation Authority and the Bar Standards Board.
 (Please note: whether or not a degree exempts a student from the academic stage of training to be a solicitor or barrister depends on the modules that the student studies.
 In practice, virtually all of our students choose to study the modules that are required by the Law Society and Bar Council, and thus do gain a Qualifying Law Degree.)

-The modules which students take in their first year are designed to provide a solid foundation of legal knowledge which can be built upon in subsequent years.
-Students will study all of the following:
+The modules which you will take in your first year are designed to provide a solid foundation of legal knowledge which can be built upon in subsequent years.
+You will study all of the following:

 - Introduction to English Law and Legal Method (20 credits)